Upcoming Events

 Sponsored by the Kansas Creative Arts Industries Commission

 As part of Peabody's Come Home for Christmas celebration, the Sunflower Theatre will present Laughing Matters, a mime, juggling, and comedy act.
 Laughing Matters features Kansas City artists Jay Cady and Leslie Seifert-Cady - theater artists skilled in juggling, mime, magic, storytelling, and improvisation.
 They have performed in 36 states and 7 foreign countries.
-Admission is free.
+Admission is free thanks to the Kansas Arts Commission!

 The McPherson Brass Band